FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages [OPTIONS] COMMAND [ARGS]...

-  The 'apio packages' command groups provides commands to manage the the
+  The command group ‘apio packages’ provides commands to manage the
-  instllation of the apio packages These are not python packages but apio
+  installation of Apio packages.
+These are not Python packages but Apio-
-  specific packages that contain various tools and data that are necessary for
+  specific packages containing various tools and data essential for the
-  the operation of apio.
-These packages are installed after the installation
+  operation of Apio.
+These packages are installed after the installation of
-  of the apio python package using the command 'apio packages install'.
-Note
+  the Apio Python package itself, using the command ‘apio packages install’.

-  that the list of available packages depends on the operatingsystem you use
+  The list of available packages depends on the operating system you are using
-  as some require more packages than others.

-  The subcommands are listed below.
+  and may vary between different operating systems.

 Options:
   -h, --help  Show this message and exit.